SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TheBasics.rst

    -> assert(age >= 0, "A person's age can't be less than zero, but value is \(age).") xx assert

-If there's already code that checks the condition, you use the
+If the code already checks the condition, you use the
 `assertionFailure(_:file:line:) <//apple_ref/swift/func/s:Fs16assertionFailureFTKT_SS4fileVs12StaticString4lineSu_T_/>`_ function
 to indicate that an assertion has failed.